 Below I cover the withdrawal rules you should know and how to withdraw RRSP funds without paying taxes.

 While RRSP funds are supposed to be one of your key sources of income in retirement, there are certainly other potential ways to spend the money…at any time.

-Whenever you take out money from your RRSP account, the amount is added to your income and taxed immediately using specific withholding tax rates.
+Whenever you withdraw money from your RRSP account, the amount is added to your income and taxed immediately using specific withholding tax rates.

 There are two ways to borrow money from your RRSP tax-free through the home buyers’ and lifelong learning plans (more on these in a bit).

 You can continue contributing to your RRSP until the end of the year when you turn 71.
 At this time, you must close your RRSP account and either take out the cash as a lump sum and/or transfer your RRSP into a Registered Retirement Income Fund or Annuity.